-- Place the dough ball in the center of pie pan.
+- Place the dough ball in the center of the pie pan.
 Press the dough from the center out to the sides, flattening it with your fingers as you go.
 To finish, you can use the bottom of a flat glass to press and flatten your crust further into shape.

 - Fill pie as desired.
-Bake crust with the filling in preheated oven for 22 minutes at 425 degrees.
+Bake crust with the filling in a preheated oven for 22 minutes at 425 degrees.
 If your pie filling calls for a longer baking time, use that time guideline instead.

 Tips and Tricks